azral1962/min-book/src/lib.typ

         * number, which corresponds to the specific category if the book. **/
       before: none,
       /** <- content
-        * Content showed before (above) the cataloging in public ation board;
+        * Content showed before (above) the cataloging in publication board;
-        * generally editorial data like publisher, editors, reviewers,
+        * generally shows editorial data like publisher, editors, reviewers,
         * copyrights, etc. **/
       after: none,
       /** <- content
         * Content showed after (below) the cataloging in publication board;
-        * generally additional information that complements the board data. **/ ..catalog,
+        * generally shows additional information that complements the board data. **/ ..catalog,
     )